 Visit Dr. Bergida For Relief From Sleep Apnea

 Ready to change your life?
 With 30 years of experience, Dr. Bergida can develop a personalized treatment plan that relieves your symptoms.
-Call (718) 849-9472 to schedule your free consultation with Kew Dental Sleepcare.
+Call (718) 849-9472 or fill out the form at the bottom of this page to schedule your free consultation with Kew Dental Sleepcare.